zurb/joyride/README.markdown

 * README
 * DEMO - Demo specific files, not necessary to use the plugin
-* joyride-1.0.5.css - Default Joyride styles, required
+* joyride-2.0.css - Default Joyride styles, required
-* jquery-1.7.2.min.js - A version of jQuery, required, 1.7+ is not required
+* jquery-1.8.min.js - A version of jQuery, required, 1.4.2+ is required
-* jquery.joyride-1.0.5.js - The heart of Joyride, required
+* jquery.joyride-2.0.js - The heart of Joyride, required
 * modernizr.mq.js - A custom build of Modernizr with just mediaqueries
 * jquery.cookie.js - required
 * .gitignore - Those pesky DS_Store files...this is not part of the plugin